Wasserwecken/bvhio/readme.md

 ## Why and intention
 This libary is a side product of my master thesis, in order to extract conveniently local and world data features from a humanoid skeleton hierarchy.
 I could not find any libary that could do that, without bloat or the features I required for extraction or modification.

 ## Notes
 - Right now, this libary can only read .bvh files.
 But it will be able to write .bvh in the future
+- The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for matrix, quaternion and vector calculations.
+- Same coordination space as [openGL and GLM](https://www.evl.uic.edu/ralph/508S98/coordinates.html) is used.
+Which is: Right-Handed, - Y+ is up, Z- is forward and positive rotations are counter clockwise.

 ## Features
 - Deserialisation
     - load .bvh either as simple bvh structure or
     - load .bvh as transform hierarchy for full reading and modification capabilities
-- Hierarchical
-    - Read properties in local or world space directly
-    - Coordination space is right-handed and Y-Up, like [openGL and GLM](https://www.evl.uic.edu/ralph/508S98/coordinates.html)
 - Animation
     - Supports modifing keyframe data, even recursivly
     - Supports joint modifications, like changing the joint-roll